speechcraft2024/speechcraft2024/README.md

-## Examples of the Regenerated Emphasis Data from AISHELL-3 and Libritts-R
+### Examples of the Regenerated Emphasis Data from AISHELL-3 and Libritts-R (Please refer to Paper Section 4.2)
 | Text | Word Emphasis | Regenerated Audio |
 |:-------------|:------------- |:------------------|
 | 'It is a story,' Sara would answer. |story| <audio controls><source src="./userstudy/1/6160_44912_000046_000000.wav" type="audio/mpeg"></audio> |